Diskutant/dotfiles/README.md

 ### Sensible OS X defaults

-When setting up a new Mac, you may want to set some sensible OS X defaults:
+When setting up a new Mac, this will do some configurations I like:

 ```bash
 ./.osx